ToxicFrog/doom-mods/README.md

 ## Mod Compatibility

-This should be compatible with every IWAD and pretty much every mod.
+This should be compatible with every IWAD and pretty much every mod, including weapon/enemy replacements and total conversions.
 It relies entirely on event handlers and runtime reflection, so as long as the player's guns are still subclasses of `Weapon` it should behave properly.

-It even works in recent commercial games using gzDoom, like *Hedon Bloodrite*, and total conversions, like *Ashes 2063*.
+It has been tested (although not necessarily extensively) in:
+- Doom, Doom 2, Heretic, and Chex Quest
+- Ashes 2063
+- DoomRL Arsenal
+- Hedon Bloodrite
+- Hideous Destructor
+- Legendoom
+- Trailblazer

-Notes on specific mods are below.
+Some mods have specific integration features or compatibility concerns; these are detailed below.

 ### Legendoom